New York City's Famous Dakota Apartment Building:

-Whether "brooding" is the right adjective depends on your perspective.
+Whether or not "brooding" is the right adjective depends entirely upon your personal perspective.
 The same can be said of whether or not you believe the Dakota is haunted.

 Many ghostly allegations have been repeated over the years, including the tale of the murdered John Lennon, seated at his piano, assuring Yoko Ono he was all right.
 So how and when did these stories originate?
 Are they true?
 Or do they simply serve to make the Dakota building even more alluring?